LiliaFramework/Lilia/documentation/docs/modules/compass/about.md

 Compass

 **Version:**
-1.19
+1.15

 **Description:**

-Adds a rotating HUD compass display, spot markers showing enemy bearings, support that requires workshop icons, pinging of points of interest, and compass size configuration.
+Shows a HUD compass that rotates with your view and can mark spotted locations.
+Workshop icons enhance its appearance.

 <h2 style="text-align:center; font-size:1.5rem; font-weight:bold;">Features</h2>